naim0167/TimeRecords/README.md

 5. Run the command ``npm run dev``.

+6. Open the project folder and start a new terminal there.

-6. Open another terminal and run this command ``cp .env.example .env``
+7. Run this command ``cp .env.example .env``

-7. Open the .env file and create a database according to the DB_DATABASE name.
+8. Open the .env file and create a database according to the DB_DATABASE name.

-8. Run the command ``php artisan key:generate``.
+9. Run the command ``php artisan key:generate``.

-9. Run the command ``php artisan migarte:fresh``.
+10. Run the command ``php artisan migarte:fresh``.

-10. Run the command ``php artisan serve``.
+11. Run the command ``php artisan serve``.

 ## Usage